CokePokes/AppStorePlus-TrollStore/README.md

 ## IPA installation

-- Added pie progress for installation.
+- Added pie progress for ipa installation.
 - Fixed an issue restoring keychain data for backed up apps.
 (May need to redo your backups for compatibility.)

 ## Compatibility and reliability